Understand how ready you are to implement personalization

 Incentives to provide data + Requirements to provide value.
 How the incentives offered to shoppers to provide their personal data are strongly related to the consequences of having lots of closets created.
 People offer you their closet data because you give them something in return (normally, outfit ideas).
 But you can only provide ideas if you have a large dataset of closets.

-A relevant area of our Digital Closet Technology has been conceptualized and delivered to the market because of the need to onboard new users to a digital closet, without friction.
+A relevant area of our Smart Virtual Closet Technology has been conceptualized and delivered to the market because of the need to onboard new users to a virtual closet, without friction.

 When a new user opens an app (or any other interface) for the first time, she needs to be onboarded in a way that she sees value in seconds.
 Under no circumstances someone is going to upload her closet if the system is complicated.
 With that objective, we looked very carefully at the query data of our own consumer apps, and shipped lots of incremental iterations of our capturing interfaces and our data infrastructure.

-The result is a very effective Smart Digital Closet Technology interface and a very sophisticated data infrastructure to onboard users to a Digital Closet.
+The result is a very effective Smart Virtual Closet Technology interface and a very sophisticated data infrastructure to onboard users to a Digital Closet.

-We define onboarding as the process by which new users find the value of the Digital Closet as soon as possible, and before they abandon.
-Our Digital Closet Technology has been built thanks to our Vertical Machine Learning approach.
-We wrote about it, and about our approach to learning, in this essay here.
+We define onboarding as the process by which new users find the value of the Virtual Closet as soon as possible, and before they abandon.

-Depending on your business needs and how you deploy your digital closet, using the Taste Graph might help you to isolate early adopters of third party trends.
+Depending on your business needs and how you deploy your smart virtual closet, using the Taste Graph might help you to isolate early adopters of third party trends.

 We are looking for partners to deploy our technology to a small subset of a few thousand shoppers in Seoul, Tokyo and Rio.
 Then, do a close follow up of the 3rd party brands they buy, and analyze how early-stage collections evolve to mainstream or not.
 This would become an automated system to find people who detect trends, early.